Talking to the Moon: Commercial performance

 Following the track's inclusion on the soundtrack of Insensato Coração, which generated most of the song's success, Warner Music Brasil decided to release it as an official single in Brazil on April 12, 2011.
 After its release, "Talking to the Moon" charted on two Brazilian charts – Billboard Brasil Hot Pop & Popular and the Brasil Hot 100 Airplay with it reaching the top position in both cases.
 The song spent nine weeks at number one on the latter chart, while it topped the former chart for 22 weeks.
 It became the fourth song with the most weeks spent at the top of Billboard Brasil Hot Pop & Popular and on Brasil Hot 100 Airplay it ranked seventh with the most weeks at number one as of 2012.
-In April 2021, the song received a resurgence on the video-sharing app TikTok, which it led to enter various charts, such as Australia and Switzerland.
-"Talking to the Moon" was certified six times platinum by the Recording Industry Association of America (RIAA) and seven times platinum by Music Canada (MC).
+In April 2021, the song received a resurgence on the video-sharing app TikTok, which it led to enter various charts.
+"Talking to the Moon" was certified six times platinum by the Recording Industry Association of America (RIAA), seven times platinum by Music Canada (MC) and diamond by the Syndicat national de l'édition phonographique (SNEP).